bloodwarriorr/the-last-fugitive-game/README.md

 **While the app go into background mode-a timeout is set to count time for 5 min(to know when your done playing and set the end date for game)
 --used for game statistics(total play time)

+## Point distribution

-## Point distribution- each level has it's rank:1-3 stars.
+--each level has it's rank:1-3 stars.

 3 Stars:10 steps or less